ros-controls/ros2_control/.docker/README.md

 Note: this is probably the preferred solution as changes persist across rebuilds of container and doesn't require you to pull all repositories that you want to edit as they'll already be in the container.

 ## Release folder and tag
 Installs ros2_control in the base ros2 docker container as mentioned [here](https://ros-controls.github.io/control.ros.org/getting_started.html#getting-started).
 This is mainly intended for development of external packages that rely on ros2_control.

+You can pull a prebuilt image using the following tag: `ghcr.io/ros2-controls/ros2_control_release`.

 It can be built and run by the following commands in the directory of the ros2_control repository:
 ```
 docker build --tag ros2_control:release --file .docker/release/Dockerfile .
 docker run -it ros2_control:release